difatim/difatim/README.md

 Passionate about Web Development.
 Let's make something Special !

 *   🌱  She/Her
-*   🌍  I'm based in New York
+*   🌍  I'm based in Canada
 *   🖥️  See my portfolio at [https://fatimportfolio.com](https://fatimportfolio.com)
 *   ⚡  I love reading and writing.
 In the end, we'll all become stories.
 <p align="left">